Push1697/devops_assignment/README.md

 ---

 ## ⚙️ Project Configuration
-If you are setting this up in a **new AWS account** (or for the interview demo), please follow these one-time configuration steps.
+If you are setting this up in a **new AWS account**, you can follow these one-time configuration steps.

 ### 1. Configure AWS Credentials (Local)
 Ensure you have an IAM User with Administrator Access configured locally.